interbred-monkey/promisify-example/README.md

 ```

-The next thing we need to address is that we are passing parameters to the function, how are they accessed?
+The next thing we need to address here is, we are passing parameters to the function, how are they accessed?

-A function* that is executed has an arguments parameter, which is global to that function, a bit like `this`.
+A function* that is executed has an `arguments` parameter, which is global to that function, a bit like `this`.
 For example:

 ```
 function a(p1, p2) {